 Tackle a clogged up sink drain yourself rather than spending hundreds for an emergency plumber call-out and you will not regret it.
 From using vinegar and baking soda, to turning to good ol' elbow grease (and a very good pair of rubber gloves) these are our failsafe, successful methods to clear a sink drain, fast!

 - See how to clean a stainless steel sink if you're on a mission for sparkling surroundings.

-There are a variety of ways to successfully unblock a sink drain without using a plunger at all.
+There are a variety of ways to successfully unclog a sink drain without using a plunger at all.
 From natural methods, to strong products and using pure elbow grease, these are a few failsafe ways to try out at home.

 Soda crystals are great for all kinds of cleaning jobs – from smelly washing machines to drains.
 But they can also be used for unblocking a sink.
 Simply dissolve half a pack in boiling water, pour down the drain and wait for the blockage to clear.
 Mix with vinegar instead of water if you need a stronger solution.
 Repeat if necessary.

-How to unblock a bathroom sink full of hair
+How to unclog a sink with hair

 Unscrew the U-bend and clean the pipe manually